 He didn’t sound as if he were running for the country’s second highest post, however, but for its highest.
 He said he would “lead a revolution in the mind, in the heart, and in action (“Pamumunuan ko ang isang rebolusyon sa isip, sa puso, at sa gawa”).
 He also said “Hindi pa tapos ang rebolusyon.
 Hindi pa tayo lubos na malaya (The revolution is not yet over.
 We are not yet truly free).”

-Marcos Jr. was asked if he was going to apologize for martial law—that period in Philippine recent history, the length of which is still in dispute to this day.
+Marcos Jr. was asked if he was going to apologize for martial law — that period in Philippine recent history, the length of which is still in dispute to this day.
 (Martial law officially ended in 1981, but in testimony to his own cunning, Ferdinand Marcos retained his authoritarian powers until he was overthrown in 1986.)
+Continue reading

 “BEHIND every great fortune,” said the French novelist Honore de Balzac, “is a great crime.”
 The Marcoses most certainly have a great fortune, estimated at somewhere between US$30 to US$50 billion — much of it acquired, despite claims otherwise, during the martial law years from 1972 to 1986, which in both this country and elsewhere was also a period of great crimes.